SimonXu100/Vision-Project/README.md

 Distance Function: There are a variety of distance functions that you can use.
 For this problem, you can just use sum of squared differences between RGB patches.

-Accuracy: It is very hard to get the right result with a greedy approach.
-However, your approach should at least put the head and background in right place

 ### dynamic programming based stereo estimation algorithm:  Viterbi algorithm
 implement a dynamic programming based stereo estimation algorithm that incorporates the spatial smoothness between adjacent disparities.
 For the local matching cost, you can use the same sum-of-squared-differences